Graduate Visa UK – Post Study Work Visa (PSW)

 - Failing to submit the correct supporting documents

-- The applicant doesn’t respond to Home Office requests for further information
+- Failing to respond to Home Office requests for further information

 If your visa is refused, you may be eligible to apply for an administrative review.
 You must submit your request for administrative review within the given timelines in your refusal letter (usually 14 days).